izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Plugins.md

 Horde is implemented as a core host process and set of plugins.
-Most plugins correspond to a feature area can be enabled or disabled individually, though some plugins build on functionality providied by others.
+Most plugins correspond to a feature area can be enabled or disabled individually, though some plugins build on functionality provided by others.
 The [Storage](../Config.md#storage) and [Compute](../Config.md#compute) plugins are notable foundational components of Horde that other systems rely on.